AT-1K Raybolt: Development

 Development began in 2007 and began in earnest in 2010, as South Korea's existing anti-tank guided missiles were reaching the end of their 25-year service life.
 LIG Nex1's priorities during development were world-class performance, weight, export competitiveness through localization of core components, cost-efficiency, and reliability.
 The development was not completely smooth, and for the first five years there were several failures with "Captive Flight Tests".
 In a retrospective on the development of the Raybolt, one engineer assessed the greatest challenge as quality assurance.
 On May 30, 2017, it successfully completed the quality certification test of Raybolt organized by the Defense Acquisition Program Administration (DAPA).

 The Raybolt was developed to replace obsolete anti-tank weapons, such as recoilless rifles and TOW missiles.
 South Korea's 1970s-vintage TOW missiles lacked tandem-warheads and would not be able to destroy modern North Korean tanks equipped with explosive reactive armor (ERA).

-The Raybolt is produced by LIG Nex1 in cooperation with South Korea's Agency for Defense Development (ADD), under the auspices of the DAPA.
+The Raybolt is produced by LIG Nex1 (now LIG Defense & Aerospace) in cooperation with South Korea's Agency for Defense Development (ADD), under the auspices of the DAPA.
 About 95% of the Raybolt is made in South Korea.

 The Raybolt underwent successful test evaluations in Saudi Arabia in December 2013 and January 2014.
 The Raybolt contract is expected to be worth 1 trillion won through till 2023.